Home page of the Blue Aeroplanes mailing list.

 defined standard and an extremely wide existing consumer base and just

 tack on some fruitless attempt at copy protection.
-It doesn't work, and it
+It doesn't work,

 only serves to piss off the people who are actually paying for your